 At 31 December, 2017, the fair value of each related party payable listed in (b) through (e) above was estimated using a discounted cash flow model based on estimated and projected annual net revenues or gross profit, as appropriate, of each of the specified Éclat and FSC products.
 These fair value measurements are based on significant inputs not observable in the market and thus represent a level 3 measurement as defined in ASC 820.
 The most significant of these inputs are the Group's estimates of future market share and the risk-adjusted discount rate.
-New entrants into the markets for any of the Group's expectations of future market share or selling price, the estimated future earn-out payments and the respective fair value of contingent consideration would be reduced.
+New entrants into the markets for any of the Group's products can put downward pressure on volume and price.
+To the extent that these factors reduce the Group's expectations of future market share or selling price, the estimated future earn-out payments and the respective fair value of contingent consideration would be reduced.
 The Group uses an appropriate risk-adjusted discount rate within the discounted cash flow models ranging from 15% to 22%.
 Decreases in the discount rate would increase the calculated fair value of contingent consideration.